Tropical Storm Alex heads toward Bermuda with high winds

 Associated Press

-Tropical Storm Alex, the first named storm of the Atlantic hurricane season, gained a bit more force as it headed toward Bermuda on Sunday after killing three people in Cuba and causing flooding in parts of Florida.
+Tropical Storm Alex, the first named storm of the Atlantic hurricane season, gained a bit more force Sunday as it headed toward Bermuda after killing three people in Cuba and causing flooding in parts of Florida.

-Alex reached tropical storm force early Sunday after strengthening off Florida’s east coast early Sunday.

-National Hurricane Center forecasters said at 2 a.m.
-EST (1800 GMT) that Alex’s maximum sustained winds had increased to 65 mph (105 kph) and was centered about 475 miles (765 kilometers) west-southwest of Bermuda.
+The U.S. National Hurricane Center said Alex had maximum sustained winds of 65 mph (105 kph) and was centered about 395 miles (640 kilometers) west of Bermuda late Sunday afternoon.

-It was moving to the east-northeast at a brisk 23 mph (37 kph) and was expected to pass near or just north of Bermuda on Monday and a tropical storm warning was in effect there.
-Forecasters said it could bring 2 to 3 inches (50 to 75 mm) of rain across Bermuda late Sunday and Monday.
+It was moving to the east-northeast at a brisk 28 mph (44 kph) and was expected to pass near or just north of Bermuda on Monday.
+A tropical storm warning was in effect there.
+Forecasters said it could drop 1 to 2 inches (25 to 50 mm) of rain across Bermuda beginning late Sunday and into Monday.

-In Cuba, the storm killed three people, damaged dozens of homes in Havana and cut off electricity in some areas, according to authorities.
-Heavy rainfall continued Saturday, but was diminishing as the weather system moved away from the island.
+In Cuba, Alex killed three people, damaged dozens of homes in Havana and cut off electricity in some areas, authorities reported.

 Miami Beach Mayor Dan Gelber said the storm tested the system of drainage pumps the city recently installed as climate change has increasingly made flooding an issue in the low-lying area.